ribru17/.dotfiles/README.md

-  when opening Rust files, this may be because Mason's installed version cannot be executed due to shared library issues(?) and if this is the case it may be best to just keep the Mason installation (for compatibility reasons) and install the `rust-analyzer` binary on your machine regularly
+  when opening Rust files, this may be because Mason's installed version cannot be executed due to shared library issues(?) and if this is the case it may be best to just keep the Mason installation (for compatibility reasons) and install the `rust-analyzer` binary on your machine regularly.
 - If you get errors related to the Haskell Language Server not being found even after you have installed `ghc` and `hls`, this is because the version of `ghc` is not yet working in tandem with `hls`.
 In the `ghcup tui`, make sure your